jyoung0613/note-taker/README.md

   ## Tests
   * Clone repo code from GitHub
   * Make sure you have Node.js downloaded on your machine
-  * Run npm i from command line at the root folder of the readme-generator
-  * Then type node index.js to initiate the program to ask the necessary questions in the terminal
-  * Run npm install (npm i) from command line at the root folder of the cloned note-takr repo to install all dependencies
-  * type npm start in command line to see the code displayed to the web via your local host address (http://localhost:PORT) combined with the port you choose to use.
-  * All functionality can also be tested by going to my live site https://sheltered-journey-68361.herokuapp.com/
   * Run npm install (npm i) from command line at the root folder of the cloned note-takr repo to install all dependencies
   * type npm start in command line to see the code displayed to the web via your local host address (http://localhost:PORT) combined with the port you choose to use.
   * All functionality can also be tested by going to my live site https://sheltered-journey-68361.herokuapp.com/